Pavanmahaveer7/Cal-Hack/README.md

 ## 💡 Our Solution

 **Braillience** is an **accessible flashcard learning platform** designed specifically for blind and visually impaired learners.
-It enables students to upload PDFs, automatically generate flashcards using AI, and study completely via voice commands — no mouse or screen required.
+It enables teachers to upload PDFs, automatically generate flashcards using AI, and study completely via voice commands — no mouse or screen required.
+Students will receive a phone call and will converse with an AI agent.

 **Key Innovations:**